-While three doctors died on the spot, the other four were rushed to a private hospital here.
-They were then referred to the AIIMS Trauma Centre in New Delhi, Superintendent of Police (Rural) Aditya Kumar Shukla said.
+While three doctors died on the spot, the four others were rushed to a private hospital here.
+They were then referred to the AIIMS trauma centre, SP (Rural) Aditya Kumar Shukla said.

-The deceased have been identified as Dr Yashpreet Kathpal (25), who hailed from Fazilka in Punjab, Dr Himbala (about 25), a resident of Haryana's Yamunanagar, and Dr Wankhade (35), a native of Akola district in Maharashtra.
+The deceased have been identified as Dr Yashpreet Kathpal (25), Dr Hembala (about 25), and Dr Wankhade (35).

-According to the police officer, Dr Abhinava Singh (Bihar), Dr Cathreen Halam (Tripura), Dr Mahesh Kumar (Bihar) and Dr Jitendra Maurya (Madhya Pradesh) were undergoing treatment.
+According to Shukla, Dr Abhinava Singh, Dr Cathreen Halam, Dr Mahesh Kumar and Dr Jitendra Maurya were later rushed to the AIIMS.

-According to doctors at the AIIMS, all the four injured are stable.
+According to doctors in the AIIMS, all the four injured are stable.

-The SP said immediate help was provided as the information about the accident reached the police through emergency number Dial 100.
+The SP said immediate help was provided as the information about the accident reached the police through dial 100.

 The canter driver abandoned his vehicle and fled, the police officer said.